Rory’s interview with The New Republic

-Article by Alex Palmer.
-Originally published in The New Republic on 10 September 2014
+Article first published in The New Republic by Alex Palmer on 10 September 2014.

 There’s a moment toward the end of The Places in Between, the book that established Rory Stewart as a celebrity intellectual, when he happens upon a frozen lake.
 Places chronicles Stewart’s solo trek across war-torn Afghanistan in 2002, and in this passage, he arrives on a spotless plateau, surrounded by nothing but enveloping silence and a fresh layer of snow.
 “I walked across the frozen lake,” he writes, “and, standing in the very center, looked back at a mosque carved into a cliff the color of elm wood. … After a few minutes, it seemed I had never been so alone or anywhere so silent.
 The only sounds were the creak of my staff and my steps.”